Muttonbird Island Nature Reserve

 Muttonbird Island Nature Reserve is a nature reserve off the shore of Coffs Harbour, New South Wales, Australia, on the southern boundary of the Solitary Islands Marine Park.
 It is linked to the mainland by a causeway, which acts as the northern breakwater for the harbour.
-With over 5,500 breeding pairs, it is a major breeding ground for wedge-tailed shearwaters (Puffinus pacificus), known locally as muttonbirds, which migrate annually to the Philippines but return to breed on the island.
+With over 5,500 breeding pairs, it is a major breeding ground for wedge-tailed shearwaters (Ardenna pacifica), known locally as muttonbirds, which migrate annually to the Philippines but return to breed on the island.